 These are 5 myths about business networking that you should get rid of immediately.

 Everyone can and must network.
 It applies to the introverts as well.
 They can do the network as well as the extroverts – even better.

 Being a sociable and outgoing person is not the primary requirement to network.
 Instead, you should be someone who is smart, a good listener, and discipline.
-You should be able to maintain two-way communication and attentive to everyone who participates in your conversation.
+You should be able to maintain two-way communication as well as attentive to everyone who participates in your conversation.